daixiangau/low_carb_diet-bionlp2023/README.md

-This repository contains supplementary material and data of our BioNLP paper:
+This (temporary, the permanent one will be found at https://data.csiro.au/collection/csiro:59208) repository contains supplementary material and data from our BioNLP paper:

-> Skyler Zou, Xiang Dai, Sarvnaz Karimi, Pennie Taylor and Grant Brinkworth.
+> Skyler Zou, Xiang Dai, Sarvnaz Karimi, Pennie Taylor, and Grant Brinkworth.
 2023.
 Can Social Media Inform Dietary Approaches for Health Management?
 A Dataset and Benchmark for Low-Carb Diet.
 In BioNLP@ACL, Toronto, Canada.

 Please cite this paper if you use the data.